michelled/weavly.org/src/activities/human-robots.md

 ## Level Up!

-* The moderator and players can switch roles.
-This time, players get to control the moderator and bring them back to the desired destination.
+* The moderator and learners can switch roles.
+This time, learners get to control the moderator and bring them back to the desired destination.
-* You can use some of the available objects in the environment, such as furniture as roadblocks so your players can build more complex programs.
+* You can use some of the available objects in the environment, such as furniture as roadblocks so your learners can build more complex programs.
 * If the “robot” is blindfolded, learners can notice the importance of clear and precise directions.